 - Multiple funds: To confirm multiple funds on a TR, email Ling Li (firstname.lastname@example.org) BEFORE YOU SUBMIT.

 - Receipts: You must scan all receipts and attach the file in the system.
 Please try your best to match the receipt items with the expense report.
 Please remember to give Ling Li (203 Seitz) the original receipts as early as possible.
 The department is required to keep receipts for at least one year for auditing purpose.

 - Your approval: After you submit your TA or TR, you will receive an email notification.
 Please approve your TA or TR through the link provided in the email notification.

 A VT Travel Estimate and Approval Form is required to be completed and returned prior to any business travel outside Blacksburg, even if only for one day.
-Travel Approval forms (paper form) for reimbursements from VTF FUNDS ONLY should be submitted to Barbara Wills, 200A Seitz Hall.
+Travel Approval forms (paper form) for reimbursements from VTF FUNDS ONLY should be submitted to Melody Clark, 200A Seitz Hall.

-A Travel Voucher Form should be completed online and printed, or completed NEATLY & LEGIBLY by hand, and submitted to Barbara Wills, 200A Seitz Hall, within 30 working days after completion of the trip.
+A Travel Voucher Form should be completed online and printed, or completed NEATLY & LEGIBLY by hand, and submitted to Melody Clark, 200A Seitz Hall, within 30 working days after completion of the trip.
 Original receipts for all itemized expenses must be attached.
 Policies and rates on meals and lodging are available from the Controller’s Office/Travel.

 These awards are intended to provide graduate students in the BSE department with partial support to participate in national and international conferences at which they present papers or posters about their scholarly work in BSE.
 Awards will be made in the form of reimbursement of travel expenses.